 All the Sins, literally

-When a call comes into the National Bureau of Investigation about some gruesome murders in a small northern town, the chief sends Lauri Räihä (Johannes Holopainen) and superior office Sanna Tervo (Maria Sid) to investigate, because Lauri is from there.
-Lauri’s hometown, Oulu, is a seat of Laestadianism, a restrictive Lutheran religion noted for banning birth control, and also forbidding hedonistic vices such as dancing and fraternizing with non-believers.
+When a call comes into the National Bureau of Investigation about some gruesome murders in a small northern town, the chief sends Lauri Räihä (Johannes Holopainen) and superior officer Sanna Tervo (Maria Sid) to investigate, because Lauri is from there.
+Lauri’s (fictional) hometown, Varjakka, is a seat of Laestadianism, a restrictive Lutheran religion noted for banning birth control, and also forbidding hedonistic vices such as dancing and fraternizing with non-believers.
 For Lauri, who realized he was gay when he was a teen, being raised in the church was a judgmental hell, so he moved to Helsinki and hasn’t been back.
 When they first arrive, Tervo is bemused by the charming oddness of the town, until she sees how the Laestadian elders have twisted church doctrine to best serve the men of the church.

 Oh right, the murders!

 As sometime happens in crime series, the murders become the least interesting part of the story, and that has happened here.
 But it’s OK.
 The unusual circumstances of the Laestadian religion, which requires families to have as many kids as possible, make a compelling backdrop, especially watching the women and girls navigate the lifestyle.
-How Lauri handles his return to Oulu and the dreaded run-in with his family is actually the main story.
+How Lauri handles his return to Varjakka and the dreaded run-in with his family is actually the main story.
 And Tervo is fascinating to watch.
 On the surface she is a promiscuous, hard-charging woman of a certain age.
 But as the series continues, her facades fall away, revealing the regretful mother of an estranged teenaged daughter.
 Lauri and Tervo make a good pair, opening up to and supporting the other as they spend more time together.

 All the sins and forgiveness